ryran/pyrite/README.md

 INSTALLATION
 ------------
-Simply download **a8crypt.py**, make sure it's executable, and run it.
+Simply download [a8crypt.py](https://raw.github.com/ryran/a8crypt/master/a8crypt.py), make sure it's executable, and run it.
 Ta da!

-Note: **a4crypt.py** is terminal-only precursor app to a8crypt--you don't need that.
+Note: **a4crypt.py** is a terminal-only precursor app to a8crypt--you don't need that.

 BACKGROUND